Dr Rachel Bryan, St John's

 I work on and teach British and American literature of the nineteenth, twentieth, and twenty-first centuries.
 In broad terms, my research focuses on literary responses to war and conflict; I am particularly interested in the role played by literary style in both facilitating the work of consolation and subjecting it to ethical interrogation.

 My first monograph, Twentieth-Century Literature and the Aftermath of War (Cambridge: CUP, 2025), examines post-war writings from across the twentieth century which register the role played by consolatory counterfactuals in individual and national responses to mass violence.
 The book uncovers an under-studied grouping of writers on the borderline between modernist experimentalism and classical realism, and argues that the formal, stylistic, and ethical complexity of their work arises from a sensibility attuned to both the regenerative impulses that accompany violent destruction and the value placed upon consolation and tradition within war-ravaged societies.
-I am currently working on a number of new research projects.
-My second monograph, Post-war Guilt and the Literary Imagination, charts British literature’s treatment of those diverse forms of extra-legal war guilt that gripped the world after 1945.
-I am also co-editing The Other House, Henry James’s 1896 novel of infanticide and collective guilt, for The Cambridge Complete Fiction of Henry James.
+My current research comprises three projects centred around works that challenge or reimagine legal personhood through their treatment of beings denied the recognition, protections, and dignity instilled by this rights-bearing fiction: those suffering from collective or inherited guilt, missing and stateless people, rivers and eco-systems.
+The first is co-editing The Other House, Henry James’s 1896 novel of infanticide and collective guilt, for The Cambridge Edition of the Complete Fiction of Henry James.
+A second monograph project, Postwar Guilt and the Literary Imagination, aims to reveal the hold that diverse forms of war guilt exerted on mid-century judicial and literary landscapes; it also suggests that debates between legal and extra-legal formulations of culpability contributed to the widespread “return to realism” after 1945.
+I am working concurrently on a third book, Vanishing Acts: Literature and More-Than-Legal Personhood.
+The project draws on methodologies from eco-criticism and the interdisciplinary field of literature and human rights to explore how literary texts attempt to answer the question “What is a person?”

 Alongside these book projects, I have written pieces and given talks on topics including Henry James's Rye, literary hoaxes and the First World War, detective fiction, the ethics of counterfactuals, nineteenth-century ideas of pollution and contagion, guilt and literary style, untimely death in nineteenth-century fiction, sacrificial economics in late James, Kazuo Ishiguro's early writing, and the 'Spiritual Ear' in The Golden Bowl.